mhmood-sf/turbo-nvim/README.md

-# NeoVim Config

-Note that this repository doesn't contain the entirety of my `~/.config/nvim` folder.
+This repo doesn't contain the entirety of my `~/.config/nvim` folder, only things that don't already have their own separate repository.
-It only contains my own configuration/code, which doesn't already have its own separate repository.
-That said, all the plugins, colorschemes, etc. which I use are specified in `init.vim`, so it should be easy enough to find and install them.